kidvidicus/Apprentice-of-the-Data-Arts/classiccars/README.md

 * What does overall sales performance look like for 2004, broken down by product and geography?
 * How do customer credit limits relate to sales performance, and which orders contribute most to revenue?

-The goal of this project is to demonstrate SQL querying, aggregation logic, and clear business-focused roeporting using Excel
+The goal of this project is to demonstrate SQL querying, aggregation logic, and clear business-focused reporting using Excel

 ---